Bookkeeping is one of the most important parts of running a trades business, yet it is something many tradesmen try to avoid.

 - Materials and supplies

-- Fuel and travel costs
+- Fuel and travel

 - Tools and equipment

-- Insurance and other business expenses
+- Insurance and business expenses

 Start With Separate Bank Accounts